In this section

 Bacterial Blight of Grape — Xylophilus ampelinus – This bacterial disease, limited to grapevines, is found primarily in Europe and South Africa with unconfirmed reports from other continents.
 Status in South Africa is unknown as it does not occur frequently and it is now listed as eradicated from Turkey.
 Severe infection of susceptible cultivars can lead to serious harvest losses.
 Natural dispersal is limited to the vineyard and the immediate area.
 This disease is liable to be carried on infected grapevine planting material.
 Further spread could lead to severe economic losses; especially since no efficient control measures are known.
 The bacteria attack the vascular system causing shoot blights and cankers and occasionally leaf spots.
 Symptoms are observed in early spring to June.
 Initially, linear reddish-brown streaks appear, extending from the base to the shoot tip; then, lens-shaped cracks and cankers develop, sometimes as deep as the pith.
 Shoots subsequently wilt, droop and dry up.
 In cases of severe infection, a large number of adventitious buds develop, but these quickly die back.
 Infected shoots are shorter, giving the vine a stunted appearance.
 Cross-sections of stems will reveal browning of the tissues.
 Leaves may develop angular, reddish-brown lesions; margins or the entire leaf may die.
 Light-yellow bacterial ooze may be seen on infected leaves when humidity is high.
 May be confused with Phomopsis cane and leaf spot as well as a few other diseases.

 Hazelnut bacterial canker — Pseudomonas avellanae (P. syringae pv. coryi) – The bacterium causes a hazelnut decline and is currently present in about 1,000 out of the 20,000 hectares of hazelnut orchards in central Italy.
 It has also been found in northern Greece.
 The main symptoms include the rapid wilting of twigs, branches and trees during spring and/or summer.
 Characteristically, the leaves remain attached to the twigs after their withering.
+Although a presumptive P. syringae was isolated from hazelnut in Oregon, symptoms were not as extensive and comprised of only a mild shoot tip dieback.

 Elm Yellows — Candidatus Phytoplasma ulmi – This disease, also called Elm Phloem Necrosis, is caused by an organism similar to a bacterium called a phytoplasma.
 This ultra-microscopic pathogen only survives in cells of an infected plant or its insect carriers.
 The whitebanded leafhopper is one of the known carriers of the EY phytoplasma, but there may be other phloem-feeding insects that are carriers.
 Leafhoppers pass the phytoplasma into phloem cells while they feed, and soon after, all of the phloem in a tree is infected and dies.
 The tree responds outwardly by wilting, often within one growing season.
 It occurs in the eastern half of the US and in southern Ontario, erupting in localized epidemics.